John Steinbeck: Writing

 Steinbeck began to write a series of "California novels" and Dust Bowl fiction, set among common people during the Great Depression.
 These included In Dubious Battle, Of Mice and Men and The Grapes of Wrath.
 He also wrote an article series called The Harvest Gypsies for the San Francisco News about the plight of the migrant worker.

-Of Mice and Men was a drama about the dreams of two migrant agricultural laborers in California.
-Steinbeck, on vacations to Mexico, witnessed sold-out theater troupes with often poor and illiterate workers consisting of the audience.
-As such, Steinbeck chose to write Of Mice and Men with a stage play in mind.
-It was critically acclaimed and Steinbeck's 1962 Nobel Prize citation called it a "little masterpiece".
+Of Mice and Men was a novella about the dreams of two migrant agricultural laborers in California.
+It was published in 1937 to critical acclaim.
+Steinbeck's 1962 Nobel Prize citation called it a "little masterpiece."
+Steinbeck, on vacations to Mexico, witnessed sold-out theater troupes performing for poor and illiterate workers, and wrote Of Mice and Men with a stage play in mind.

-Its stage production was a hit, starring Wallace Ford as George and Broderick Crawford as George's companion, the mentally childlike, but physically powerful itinerant farmhand Lennie.
+The stage production was a hit, starring Wallace Ford as George and Broderick Crawford as George's companion, the mentally childlike, but physically powerful itinerant farmhand Lennie.
 Steinbeck refused to travel from his home in California to attend any performance of the play during its New York run, telling director George S. Kaufman that the play as it existed in his own mind was "perfect" and that anything presented on stage would only be a disappointment.
 Steinbeck wrote two more stage plays (The Moon Is Down and Burning Bright).

-Of Mice and Men was also adapted as a 1939 Hollywood film, with Lon Chaney Jr. as Lennie (he had filled the role in the Los Angeles stage production) and Burgess Meredith as George.
+Of Mice and Men was also adapted as a 1939 Hollywood film, with Lon Chaney Jr. as Lennie and Burgess Meredith as George.
+Chaney had also filled the role in the Los Angeles stage production.
 Meredith and Steinbeck became close friends for the next two decades.
 Another film based on the novella was made in 1992 starring Gary Sinise as George and John Malkovich as Lennie.